Julie Fitzpatrick: Life

 Fitzpatrick studied to become a vet at the University of Glasgow and she gained her doctorate at the University of Bristol.
-Her masters degree in Epidemiology came by remote learning from the London School of Hygiene and Tropical Medicine.
+Her masters degree in Epidemiology is from the London School of Hygiene and Tropical Medicine.

-She was a member of Edinburgh Infectious Diseases.
-She is a Professor and Chair in Food Security at the University of Glasgow’s College of Medicine, Veterinary Medicine and Life Sciences.
+Fitzpatrick has a long association with the Moredun Research Institute and was Scientific Director of the Institute and CEO of The Moredun Foundation at the time of her retirement in September 2023.
+She was a member of the Edinburgh Infectious Diseases network.
+She holds a Chair in Food Security at the University of Glasgow’s College of Medicine, Veterinary Medicine and Life Sciences.

-In 2021 she became Scotland's part-time Chief Scientific Advisor and she will become part of the Scottish Science Advisory Council who advise the Scottish Government.
+In 2021 she became Scotland's Chief Scientific Advisor and ex-officio member of the Scottish Science Advisory Council.
+This is a part-time role and leads the provision of scientific advice to the Scottish Government.
 She took over from physicist Sheila Rowan in June 2021.
-FitzPatrick will continue to also work as Chief Executive for the Moredun Research Institute who study animal welfare.
+Her term of office will end in September 2025.

 As the Scottish Government's advisor she attended Scientific Advisory Group for Emergencies (SAGE) meetings during the COVID-19 pandemic in Scotland to advise on possible future scenarios.
-In September it was considered uncertain as more people went back to work and schools were returning and other changes were being made.
-In January 2022 hospital admissions including ICU rates were reducing.

 Awards and honours

 She was elected a Fellow of the Royal Society of Edinburgh in 2007 and a Fellow of the Royal Agricultural Society of Scotland in 2008.

-Fitzpatrick was awarded an OBE for "services to livestock research" in 2014.
+Fitzpatrick was awarded an OBE for "services to livestock research" in 2014 and a CBE for "services to Science" in 2025.